CKawara/Dish-E/README.md

 ## Setup and Installation
 1. Fork the repository
-2. clone
+2. clone the repo sitory to your a local repository: git clone https://github.com/CKawara/Dish-E.git
+3. Create your branch
-3. Add and commit changes
+4. Add and commit changes

 ## Requirements
 To use the site you'll need;
 - A device (smartphone, PC or tablet).
-- An internet conection.
+- Internet connection.

-## Technologies
+## Technologies used
 - [Figma](https://www.figma.com/)
 - [HTML](https://www.w3schools.com/html/)
 - [CSS](https://www.w3schools.com/css/)